 2 – Gather all relevant financial documents for you and your parents.

 3 – Fill out all of the questions.
-Keep in mind that questions are generated based on how you answer them, so they are not the same from everyone.
+Keep in mind that questions are generated based on how you answer them, so they are not the same for everyone.

 4 – Select your schools.